klm-lab/store/README.md

 ```

-Now you can consume data and dispatch actions
+Now you can consume data and dispatch actions.
 ```js

 // This is a PURE DISPATCHER